tanvi20206/launchhack/README.md

    In this link ☝️ , two files are present traintmodel.h5 and hist.json file that is created after saving the trained model and history of a model.

+ To run the web application , load the trained file and run the main.py file by writing " streamlit run main.py" in terminal